rayalan/binary-adages/content/learning-to-learn.md

 If one is lucky, they'll get a thoughtful boss who will get to know them well and give detailed, specific feedback on how to grow.
 If not, working alongside thoughtful coworkers and actively soliciting feedback can be a a great source of input[^habits].

 [^habits]: Both of these habits (soliciting feedback and sitting down with others) are great career habits to maintain.
 But their purpose morphs slightly over time.
 Often the feedback, especially the positive feedback, gets repetitive.
 In that case, it serves as more of a reality check that you are still coming across as you expect, rather than novel information.
-Likewise, the 100th conversation about user experience probably won't tell you that much more about the field -- but it'll tell you a lot about the individual and the specific challenges facing the company and be a great connection building opportunity.
+Likewise, the 100th conversation about user experience probably won't tell you that much more about the field -- but it'll tell you a lot about the individual and the specific challenges facing the company and be a great connection-building opportunity.

 # Independent thinker